35th International Conference and Exposition on Advanced Ceramics and Composites (ICACC'11)

 41st International conference and expo on advanced ceramics and composites - ICACC'17

 Showcases cutting-edge research and product developments in advanced ceramics, armor ceramics, solid oxide fuel cells, ceramic coatings, bioceramics, and more.
 The technical program and Industry Expo provides an open forum for scientists, researchers, engineers, and industry leaders from around the world to present and exchange findings on recent advances in ceramic science and technology.

-Room G05, Royal School of Mines, Imperial College
+15th of March 2017, Royal School of Mines, Imperial College, UK

 The first meeting of the UK Chapter of The American Ceramic Society was held at the Department of Materials at Imperial College London on March 15, 2017.
 A total of 55 were present for the meeting and it is remarkable that nearly half of those attending were from outside of London–from as far as St. Andrews in Scotland, and some other areas around the UK, such as Liverpool, Birmingham, Sheffield, Loughborough, and Oxford.
 This is a testament to the willingness of the UK ceramic community to participate in UK Chapter events!